 Texas Labor lawyer Adam Kielich understands the challenges of Dallas and Fort Worth workplaces and how labor law can protect Texas employees from poor work environments.
 Under the National Labor Relations Act most private employees have the right to work together to improve work conditions or join a union.
 Employees in Texas have these rights even though Texas is a “right to work” state.
 Employers may not interfere with the right to participate in a union, petition co-workers to join a union, or the right of employees to cooperate to improve their conditions without joining a formal union.
-If your employer violates your labor law rights then you should contact Dallas and Fort Worth employment lawyer Adam Kielich.
+If your employer violates your labor law rights then you should contact Dallas and Fort Worth labor attorney Adam Kielich.
+(Visit this page to learn more about what is labor law and how does it differ from employment law.)

 When employers violate employee rights under the NLRB, employees are entitled to remedies under the law.
 Reaching these remedies can be challenging.
 They often involve administrative as well as judicial processes as well as complex federal law.
 Working with Fort Worth and Dallas labor lawyer and employment lawyer Adam Kielich can help navigate this legal maze.